Skip to Content

 Growing Ghost Peppers

-Growing ghost peppers is similar to growing other varieties.
-We have written full grow guides for other varieties for anyone looking to grow peppers.
-Surprisingly, ghost peppers are one of the easiest hot peppers to grow.
+Growing ghost peppers is similar to growing other pepper varieties.
+Surprisingly, ghost peppers are one of the easiest hot peppers to grow, which makes them a bit dangerous to those who haven’t tasted their heat level.

 Ghost Pepper Plant